Youth Progression at Home

 2. Create a video (or videos) that show you practicing all three skills.
 (Videos should show you completing multiple reps.)

-3. Please upload the videos using this form.
+3. If you have a Google (Gmail) account, please upload the videos using this form.

 How Many Stars You Can Earn

 - Orange L1 & Orange L2 players will receive two stars for each video or set of videos submitted.
 Each video or set of videos must include one character skill, one athletic skill and one tennis skill.
 Players can submit up to two videos or two sets of videos for a total of four stars.

 - Green L1 players will receive one star for each video or set of videos submitted.
 (Each video or set of videos must include one character skill, one athletic skill and one tennis skill.)
 Players can submit up to two videos or two sets of videos for a total of two stars.

 Examples of Skills

 Show us how are you demonstrating the following skills at home: